MarkRBest/markrbest.github.io/_posts/2022-10-29-rust-bar-building.md

 It's mostly fascinating since there isn't any!
 The first principal component of the correlation matrix is about 85% of variance and the first two components explained about 95% of the market.
 So what does that means in practical terms?
 When bitcoin moves, or etherium moves, so does everything else.
-There are good posts by [tr8dr](https://tr8dr.wordpress.com/2009/12/30/equity-clusters/) in regard to correlation clustering and [transfer-entropy](https://tr8dr.wordpress.com/2010/08/29/transfer-entropy/)
+There are good posts by tr8dr in regard to [correlation clustering](https://tr8dr.wordpress.com/2009/12/30/equity-clusters/) and [transfer-entropy](https://tr8dr.wordpress.com/2010/08/29/transfer-entropy/).
 When this is applied to cryptocurrencies the results is not a very complex graph, but you can see the structures between L0 coins, L1 coins DeFi/NFTs coins etc.

 Conceptually I think volume should not be thought of as per asset, but per risk factor.
 So what we can do is make a volume bar builder